 We utilize a direct sales force to market and license our Adobe Experience Cloud solutions, as well as an extensive ecosystem of partners, including marketing agencies, systems integrators and independent software vendors that help license and deploy our solutions to their customers.
 We have made significant investments to broaden the scale and size of all of these routes to market, and our recent financial results reflect the success of these investments.
-We achieved record Adobe Experience Cloud revenue of \$554.1 million in the first quarter of fiscal 2018, which represents 16% year-over-year growth.
+We achieved record Adobe Experience Cloud revenue of \$586.0 million in the second quarter of fiscal 2018, representing 18% year-over-year growth.
+Driving the increase in Adobe Experience Cloud revenue which grew to \$469.4 million in the second quarter of fiscal 2017, representing 24% year-over-year growth.